KatherineMichel/church-website-and-marketing-on-a-budget/national_united_methodist_church_case_study.md

 ![](google-maps-and-trends/google-trends-united-methodist-catholic-presbyterian-baptist.png)

-## Google Trends Graph for Phrases "Jesus" and "bible"
+## Google Trends Graph for Phrases "church" "bible" and "Jesus"

+Google Trends graph for the phrases ["Jesus" (region: worldwide)](), from around 2004 to 2015.
 ![](google-maps-and-trends/google-trends-church-bible-jesus.png)

-Google Trends graph for the phrases ["Jesus" (region: worldwide)](http://www.google.com/trends/explore#q=Jesus), from around 2004 to 2015:

-Google Trends graph for the phrases ["bible" (region: worldwide)](http://www.google.com/trends/explore#q=Jesus), from around 2004 to 2015:

 ## Jesus and John Wesley, Social Pioneers